 If you’re a solopreneur or work with a very small team in an office, cutting that lease payment altogether may be worth considering.
 If you need to collaborate in person, this may not be feasible.

 However, consider whether or not you can make do with virtual communication or sporadic meetings at a local coworking space.
-This is definitely one great cost cutting measure for your company.
+This is definitely one great cost cutting measure for your company, and it may even positively impact employee morale.

 Constantly printing hard copies of documents isn’t an efficient use of money or resources for your company.
 If you can, go completely paperless — or at least come up with a system to help team members understand when it’s necessary to print so you can cut down on paper waste.

-Going paperless is also one way you can make your company go green.
+Going paperless is also one way you can make your company more sustainable.
 In addition to reducing clutter and storage needs, this transition can enhance data security and accessibility, as digital documents are easier to secure and retrieve.

 To facilitate this change, consider investing in digital document management systems and training your staff on the benefits and best practices of a paperless environment.